 The kinds of fish that are not safe for your dog to eat include:

 These types of fish are usually collected when they are bigger and older and tend to have much higher levels of mercury and parasites found on their skin and internally.
 Mercury poisoning from eating fish often occurs after some time due to build up of mercury in the tissues.
 Developing nervous system of young dogs and puppies are more susceptible.
 Any fish that has been farm-raised should also be avoided, as they may contain harmful antibiotic residues or other additives

-The American Veterinary Medical Association does recommend cooking all animal-based proteins before feeding them to your pet.
-Like humans, raw or undercooked fish can harbor many parasites and pathogens that can cause illness or death if ingested.
+The American Veterinary Medical Association does recommend cooking all animal-based proteins, including fish, before feeding them to your pet.
+Like humans, raw or undercooked fish can harbor many parasites and pathogens that can cause serious illness or death if ingested.

 If you notice any signs of illness, if your dog has eaten raw fish, or you suspect they may have parasites, take your dog to the vet immediately.

 Oils and Seasonings